mikamautnerrohde/researchproject/rp-project-manual.md

 #####  Table 1 - Roles, requirements and responsibilities
 Role| Requirements| Responsibilities
 ----- | ----- | ---------
-Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Helps with learning techniques, understanding relevant concepts.<li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>
+Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>
 Internal assessor | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Provides feedback on the draft version of the research report. <li>Grades experimental work, presentation and final report.</ul>
 External assessor (also: co-assessor) | <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
 Examiner | <ul><li>Can be either the internal assessor or the external assessor. <li>Must be employed at UvA. <li>Must hold doctoral degree.</ul> | <ul><li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>